enieber/To-Flow/README.md

 # To-Flow

-The work-flow is one project for organization your work flow of way easy.
+The To-Flow is one project for organization your Work Flow of way easy.

 **How Use?**